Whether you're using a Windows laptop or a MacBook, there are several simple ways to copy your iPhone photos safely and quickly.

 Get the free trial of TouchCopy below and transfer up to 100 photos at no cost!

+Similar to the Photos app on Windows, Macs also come with their own Photos app preinstalled.
 This option is great if you don't want to store your iPhone photos in iCloud.
 It works similarly to Option 1 in that it will intelligently tell you what you have already imported, so you won't waste time or space on your Mac by copying duplicates of your photos.

 Photos will show you which photos you have already imported, and any new photos that you can back up.